Multicellular organism: Snowball Earth hypothesis

 A snowball Earth is a geological event where the entire surface of the Earth is covered in snow and ice.
 The term can either refer to individual events (of which there were at least two) or to the larger geologic period during which all the known total glaciations occurred.

 The most recent snowball Earth took place during the Cryogenian period and consisted of two global glaciation events known as the Sturtian and Marinoan glaciations.
 Xiao et al. suggest that between the period of time known as the "Boring Billion" and the snowball Earth, simple life could have had time to innovate and evolve, which could later lead to the evolution of multicellularity.

-The snowball Earth hypothesis in regards to multicellularity proposes that the Cryogenian period in Earth history could have been the catalyst for the evolution of complex multicellular life.
+The snowball Earth hypothesis in regards to multicellularity proposes that the Cryogenian period in Earth's history could have been the catalyst for the evolution of complex multicellular life.
 Brocks suggests that the time between the Sturtian Glacian and the more recent Marinoan Glacian allowed for planktonic algae to dominate the seas making way for rapid diversity of life for both plant and animal lineages.
 Complex life quickly emerged and diversified in what is known as the Cambrian explosion shortly after the Marinoan.

 Predation hypothesis

-The predation hypothesis suggests that in order to avoid being eaten by predators, simple single-celled organisms evolved multicellularity to make it harder to be consumed as prey.
+The predation hypothesis suggests that to avoid being eaten by predators, simple single-celled organisms evolved multicellularity to make it harder to be consumed as prey.
 Herron et al. performed laboratory evolution experiments on the single-celled green alga, Chlamydomonas reinhardtii, using paramecium as a predator.
 They found that in the presence of this predator, C. reinhardtii does indeed evolve simple multicellular features.

+Experimental evolution

+It is impossible to know what happened when single cells evolved into multicellular organisms hundreds of millions of years ago.
+However, we can identify mutations that can turn single-celled organisms into multicellular ones.
+This would demonstrate the possibility of such an event.
+Unicellular species can relatively easily acquire mutations that make them attach to each other—the first step towards multicellularity.
+Multiple normally unicellular species have been evolved to exhibit such early steps: